 2021 Nissan Rogue vs Toyota RAV4

-The Nissan Rogue and Toyota RAV4 are two-row SUVs that have relatively large cargo areas, capable engines, and many high-end amenities that are available in their higher trims.
-Potential customers looking for practical SUVs will likely be considering these two models.
-Built by companies that are known for designing reliable vehicles, the Rogue and RAV4 have many similarities.
-However, there are some key differences that this overview should highlight, and this should help potential buyers narrow down their choices.
+The 2021 Nissan Rogue and Toyota RAV4 are two-row SUVs featuring spacious cargo areas, powerful engines, and luxurious features available on higher models.
+Customers searching for practical SUVs may be considering one or both options.
+Built by companies renowned for their reliability in designing vehicles, both models share many similarities; however, there are important distinctions that this review will highlight to help prospective buyers narrow down their choices.

-The Nissan Rogue is able to achieve up to 27 miles per gallon in the city and 35 miles per gallon on the highway.
-If the Nissan has all-wheel drive, its estimated fuel economy is reduced 25/32 (city/highway) miles per gallon.
-A Toyota RAV4 with a traditional powertrain can achieve the exact same numbers as the FWD Nissan Rogue.
-Again, fuel efficiency drops very slightly when the SUV is equipped with all-wheel drive.
+According to Nissan Rogue estimates, the vehicle can achieve up to 27 miles per gallon when in city driving and 35 when on highways.
+With all-wheel drive, though, fuel efficiency drops significantly to 25/32 (city/highway).
+A Toyota RAV4 with a traditional engine can produce similar results as an FWD Nissan Rogue; however, fuel economy decreases significantly when equipped with all-wheel drive.

-How do the interior measurements compare?
-Well, the Rogue has 43.3 and 38.5 inches of first-row and second-row leg room.
-In the RAV4, leg room is 41 inches in the front row and 37.8 inches in the second row.
+What measurements can be found inside?
+The Rogue offers 43.3 and 38.5 inches of first row and second row legroom, respectively, while the RAV4 offers 41 inches for the front row and 37.8 inches in the second.

-Cargo capacity in the Rogue is 36.5 cubic feet when the rear seats are in their proper positions, and it can be expanded to about 74 cubic feet by folding down the rear seats.
-In the Toyota, cargo capacity is either 37.6 cubic feet or 69.8 cubic feet, depending on whether those rear seats are up or down.
+In the Rogue, cargo capacity is 36.5 cubic feet when all rear seats are in their correct positions; this can be increased to 774 cubic feet by folding down the seats.
+By comparison, Toyota's cargo capacity is 37.6 cubic feet or 69.8 cubic feet depending on whether your rear seats are folded up or down.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;